 A visit to the Reichstag Glass Dome in Berlin, Germany is one of the best things to do in the Berlin.
 Read here about our experiences when visiting this wonderful Berlin attraction.
 At the end of the post, I share everything you need to know and plan before your Reichstag Dome visit.

 Yes, I am German, even though I haven’t lived in Germany for almost 15 years.
 But I do remember a time when I lived in Berlin, and of course there is still a lot of Germanness in me.
 It’s part of who I am and something that I am happy to share with the world.
 In particular when it comes to our children, I find it incredibly important to show them where they come from and what their cultural heritage is.

-And so, good mom that I am, I decided to schlep them to the German parliament building, the Reichstag in Berlin.
+And so, good mom that I am, I decided to schlepp them to the German parliament building, the Reichstag in Berlin to see the Reichstag Glass Dome.
 You may think that I am evil and that I did something so boring and horrendous that my children may hate me now.